 - More than 6 weeks prior to the course start date, payments will be reimbursed, minus a $150 cancellation fee.
 Payments transferred to another class will be made at no charge; however transferred payments are non-refundable.

 - Less than 6-3 weeks prior to the course start date: If canceling, the original payment is non-refundable.
 If transferring to other classes, a $100 penalty fee will be subtracted from the deposit and the remaining payment will be applied to the transferred class to reserve a spot.
 Transferred payment is non-refundable.

 - 2 weeks or less before the course start date payments are non-refundable No transfer will be granted.

 - In the unlikely event of instructor illness or insufficient enrollment, SFBI will notify students by phone or email at least 10 business days before the scheduled start of a canceled class.
 In this case, students will receive a full refund of their tuition payment or may apply unused funds toward an alternate class.
 SFBI is not responsible for any hotel or airline fees that may incur in case of a canceled class.
 We recommend contacting SFBI to confirm enrollment before booking a trip to San Francisco.

 Listed below are the items you must bring to class.

-•White chef’s coat.
+- White chef’s coat.
 This is optional item.
-We strongly recommend chef’s coats because they look professional and protect your body and clothing.
+However, we strongly recommend chef’s coats because they look professional and protect your body and clothing.
 Most importantly, they keep you warm when it’s cold and cool when it’s hot.